Jeremylinardatos/IS477git/README.md

 After filtering down our dataset, we explored missing values and data types.
 We did not identify any missing values and confirmed that each attribute was in its correct data type; no explicit or implicit missing values were found.
 This dataset was now ready to go.

-Batting dataset (Baseball Reference Player Standard Batting Table): As with the prior dataset, instead of directly downloading as a CSV from the website’s feature, we used pybaseball to scrape the data and then verified integrity.
+<h3>Batting dataset (Baseball Reference Player Standard Batting Table):<h3></h3> As with the prior dataset, instead of directly downloading as a CSV from the website’s feature, we used pybaseball to scrape the data and then verified integrity.
 We then filtered down to only 4 attributes that were necessary for this analysis.
 Name
 OBP
 SLG
 After filtering, we once again searched for missing values and looked at data types.
 We did identify a number of missing values, however, these are presumably for those players who do not have enough at bats to warrant calculating batting average statistics.
 If these are an issue, they will present themselves later in the integration process and we will address it there.
 After looking at data types, we confirmed that all data types are accurate for the attributes, confirming there are no issues there.

-Wind dataset (NOAA Great Lakes Environmental Research Laboratory data): This data came in a bit of an odder format, so its process of importation looked slightly different from the others.
+<h3>Wind dataset (NOAA Great Lakes Environmental Research Laboratory data):<h3></h3> This data came in a bit of an odder format, so its process of importation looked slightly different from the others.
 We read in the data as a CSV file, however, we had to skip the first 11 rows as they included summary statistics (max wind speeds, etc.) that were irrelevant to our project and would’ve called issues with integration.
 Additionally, in order to correctly format the data, we had to use a regex pattern to separate.
 After successfully importing the data, we were left with these attributes:
 DOY → Day of year
 WS → Wind speed
 WD → Wind direction